podonaut/gtranscribe/README.md

 ## Transcribe

 You should now be setup.
 I have included a few audio files in the audio directory.
-It is [Thackery Binx](https://disney.fandom.com/wiki/Thackery_Binx) from the movie Hocus Pocus saying the phrase, "it's protected by magic".
+It is [Thackery Binx](https://disney.fandom.com/wiki/Thackery_Binx) from the movie [Hocus Pocus](https://disney.fandom.com/wiki/Hocus_Pocus) saying the phrase, _"it's protected by magic"_.

 _Bonus points if any one can figure out why that snippet of audio is being used._